Logiqx/gps-details/docs/devices/garmin/watches/tactix.md

 ### Synaptics

-The tactix 8 was released after the [fēnix 8](fenix.md), so likely use the same Synaptics GNSS chipset.
+The tactix 8 was released after the [fēnix 8](fenix.md) and built on the same hardware platform.

 | Model                       | Released   | API | Product | Chipset | APPro? | References |
 | --------------------------- | :--------: | :--------: | :--------: | :--------: | :--------: | -------- |